Cuban immigration to the United States: Immigration to Key West and Tampa (1850-1889)

 In the mid-to late 19th century, several cigar manufacturers moved their operations to Key West to get away from growing disruptions as Cubans sought independence from Spanish colonial rule.
 Many Cuban cigar workers followed.
 The Cuban government had even established a grammar school in Key West to help preserve Cuban culture.
 There, children learned folk songs and patriotic hymns such as "La Bayamesa", the Cuban national anthem.

-In 1885, Vicente Martinez Ybor moved his cigar operations from Key West to the town of Tampa, Florida to escape labor strife.
-Ybor City was designed as a modified company town, and it quickly attracted thousands of Cuban workers from Key West and Cuba.
+In 1885, Vicente Martinez Ybor moved his cigar operations from Key West to the town of Tampa, Florida, to escape labor strife.
+Ybor City was designed as a modified company town, and it quickly attracted thousands of Cuban workers from Key West and Cuba with Spanish and Italian immigrant workers.
 West Tampa, another cigar manufacturing community, was founded nearby in 1892 and grew quickly.
 Between these communities, the Tampa Bay area's Cuban population grew from almost nothing to the largest in Florida in just over a decade, and the city as a whole grew from a village of 1,000 residents in 1885 to over 16,000 by 1900.

+Alongside becoming a cigar manufacturing hub, the City Ybor developed into a cultural center for Cubans and other immigrants.
+The community evolved culturally by intermingling Cuban, Spanish, Italian, and other later immigrant cultures, making it distinct.
+Social clubs, newspapers, restaurants, and Cuban theaters contributed to Tampa's cultural life which burgeoned, and socialized in this area.
+Later, the cigar factories' workers began to organize into labor unions as a way of fighting to improve their working conditions and pay, which marked the beginning of labor activism in the area.
+The combination of these movements with the unity of the Cuban population and other immigrant workers helped deepen the community's impact and economic power in Florida.
+The collective initiative of activism and immigration developed and partially explains the culture of Ybor City to this day.

 Both Ybor City and West Tampa were instrumental in Cuba's eventual independence.
 Inspired by revolutionaries such as Jose Martí, who visited Florida several times, Tampa-area Cubans and their neighbors donated money, equipment, and sometimes their lives to the cause of Cuba Libre.
 After the Spanish–American War, some Cubans returned to Cuba, but others chose to stay in the U.S. due to the physical and economic devastation caused by conflicts on the island.